BernardQuatermass/exim-wiki/HTTPS-Setup.md

 This assumes you're either tlsadmin, or using elevated privileges to act as tlsadmin (or this has moved to a dedicated service account which multiple people can access).
 Recommend using `etckeeper` to make sure you have a clean base before making further changes ( `etckeeper commit -m "committing any recent changes"` ).

-Invoke as tlsadmin: `./bin/tls-renew register newsite.exim.org`
+Invoke as tlsadmin: `./bin/tls-renew register newsite.exim.org second-san-in-same-cert.exim.org`

+Supply as many domains as you want in one certificate.
+The first one is canonical, will appear in the CN and must match the directories which we'll create in the srv hierarchy.

 The output will give you a pair of commands to `mkdir`/`chmod` the right directories, and tell you to edit the nginx configs to direct traffic there.
 Edit the relevant website's config file, to include handling of `.well-known` via the new location; something like: